Preface to Lyrical Ballads Summary

 1- Nature of Poetry in the Preface to Lyrical Ballads

-William Wordsworth’s preface to Lyrical Ballads presents a deep exploration into the essence of poetry.
-This work departed from established poetic norms, opening the pathway for the Romantic movement.
+William Wordsworth’s preface to Lyrical Ballads deeply reveals the essence of poetry.
+This work moved away from traditional poetic norms and opened the way for the Romantic movement.

 Wordsworth refutes the idea of poetry as a high-brow, contrived, and extravagant art because he presents a fresh view that values simplicity, genuineness, and emotional honesty.